Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The developer believed that by making a separate window for input and putting a LIMIT 1, any automated script would break.
 The issue is as a human we can easily circumvent this, because the query itself is unchanged frmo how it is at low level, we merely just need to once again inject the `' OR 1=1 #` where the # gets rid of the LIMIT 1 and the query is run and outputs information to us.

+Explanation of why the Medium level payload failed: The Medium payload intercepted the dropdown via proxy/DOM.
+The High level attempts to disrupt automated tools by moving the input vector to a completely separate session window and appending a strict LIMIT 1 to the query output.

 ## 8. SQL Injection (Blind)